DSAV-Dodeka/book/src/deployment/backups.md

 The database is backed up using [Restic](https://restic.net/), which provides incremental, encrypted, deduplicated backups.
 Each backup is compressed with zstd before being stored.
 Because Restic deduplicates across snapshots, frequent backups are storage-efficient.

 The backup scripts live in `deploy/` in the dodeka repository.
-See `deploy/BACKUP.md` for the full reference.
+The implementation source of truth is `dodeka/deploy/dodeka-db-common.sh`, `dodeka-db-backup.sh`, `dodeka-db-cron.sh`, and `dodeka-db-restore.sh`.

 ## How it works